RBLXUtils/FastSignal/README.md

 ## What about GoodSignal?

-GoodSignal while being an interesting implementation, sadly it suffers from some issues.
+GoodSignal while being an interesting implementation (that even helped *Fast*Signal be developed), it suffers from some issues.

 * GoodSignal does not support .Connected.

+* GoodSignal is made only for Immediate mode, and does not have a Deferred mode option, while sleitnick's fork has `:FireDeferred`, it's not a very optimal solution as it's not a toggle, you have to go out of your way to use Deferred and it's inconvienient.

 * GoodSignal has no :Destroy, only :DisconnectAll which means you can’t stop new connections from being created.

-* GoodSignal’s :DisconnectAll does not call :Disconnect on connections, this causes an inconsistency with RBXScriptSignals.
+* GoodSignal’s :DisconnectAll does not call :Disconnect on connections, this causes an [inconsistency with RBXScriptSignals.](https://github.com/stravant/goodsignal/issues/4)

 * GoodSignal’s connections and linked list nodes are the same reference, which causes issues such as disconnected connections can leak the connection’s function, signal, and other connections if not cleared properly.